arlofonseca/fivem-parking/README.md

 1. Download the source code using the green `Code` button or the latest release [from here](https://github.com/arlofonseca/fivem-parking/releases).
 2. Unpack the contents of `fivem-parking-main.zip` or `fivem-parking.zip` file into a newly created folder named `fivem-parking`.
 3. Place the `fivem-parking` folder into your `resources` directory.
-4. Execute the queries found in `sql/install.sql` in your database.
+4. Execute the queries found in `install.sql` in your database.
 5. Add `start fivem-parking` to the location where your resources are initialized.
 6. Be sure to adjust the files found in the `config` directory to fit your needs.